BeepBo0p/python_project_template/README.md

 ## 🤝 Contributing

 This template is designed to be a starting point.
 Feel free to:
-- Fork and customize for your organization
+- Fork and customize for your application
 - Submit issues and improvements
 - Share your experience using this template